Holistic Skin Practitioners: What are they and how can they help?

-During the consultation, your practitioner will make a detailed assessment of your skin health and identify the triggers which drive your skin condition.
+During a consultation, your practitioner will make a detailed assessment of your skin health and identify the triggers which drive your skin condition.
 Based on this information, you will be provided with a customized treatment plan, which addresses both the symptoms and triggers of your condition.

 A Holistic Approach

 There are many ways to help manage a chronic skin condition beyond the conventional medicine approach.
 For example, the relationship between psoriasis and diet and lifestyle is clear.
 Moderate changes to your daily routine can make a significant difference in the health of your skin.

 factors to consider for example are stress levels and effective stress

 management, body weight, and comorbidities or health conditions associated with

 Despite many patients being told that diet has nothing to do with their condition, the latest science says otherwise.
 For example, the link between psoriasis and metabolic diseases such as obesity and diabetes has led researchers to investigate the benefits of various dietary protocols.
 Those shown to benefit psoriasis typically have a high vegetable and fruit content, are rich in polyunsaturated Omega 3 fatty acids and antioxidants and are low in calories.
 Some examples include;